gamda/checkers/README.rst

     is made, this property is updated to reflect the current gamestate.

 *turn* - property:
-    **Chip.Color** value to reflect whose turn it is in the current gamestate
+    **Chip.Color** value to reflect whose turn it is in the current gamestate.

+* All three properties are provided to read the gamestate, but should not be modified by the user.

 chipAvailableMoves(square):
     Args: